We happened to see the funny dog video below & it inspired us to look for dog boots if for nothing else than the comedic

 Another threat from deicers is ingestion.
 Dogs may lick their paws or your boots and ingest deicing salts.
 To prevent your dog from ingesting deicing salts, keep a shallow bowl of warm water and a cloth near the entryway to your home so that you can wipe your boots and your dog’s paws when coming back inside.

 Another common cause of sore paws during the cold winter months are the ice balls which form between the pads and toes of hairy-footed dog.
 To reduce the risk of ice balls, keep inter-pad hair trimmed neatly and short during the winter months.
 Not only can hairy feet contribute to the development of ice balls on the feet, paw hair can retain a lot of those nasty deicing salts.
 If your dog has hairy feet, trim them throughout the winter.

 Dogs left in the cold for long periods of times are also at risk for frostbite on paws and hypothermia.
 It is not advised that dogs spend hours in the cold.
 In winter, frequent short walks are better for your dog than a single long walk.
 But if your dog insists on spending time outdoors when it’s cold you can always dress them up fashionably.

 Dog Coats and Sweaters

 This warm winter hooded snowsuit comes in hot pink, red, grey and bright blue and is fur lined.
 You might want one for yourself when you see it.
 Pink Sweetie Dog Coat come in small through XXL.
-This one is only $2.06 you save 78%.
+This one is on sale today!
 If you want a pink furry coat to match, check your options here.